-Last updated on September 9th, 2018
+Last updated on October 8th, 2020

 Love pierogies?
 Then you need my cookbook Pierogi Love: New Takes on an Old-World Comfort Food, featuring 60 recipes for savory and sweet pierogies.
 Pick up a copy today!

 Even as I write the words, I can barely believe it: for the first time in 21 years, the Pittsburgh Pirates—a baseball team long considered a punchline and a write-off—not only have a winning record, but are headed to the playoffs.

 It’s a city where platters of grilled kielbasa and steaming aluminum trays of halupki are just as often to be found at tailgates and cookouts as hot dogs and coleslaw.

-Sure, they feature the Pulled Pork Pierogi Stacker at Manny Sanguillen’s Familee Bar-B-Q—that’s a pretzel roll stuffed with pork that’s been smoked on-premises, then topped with potato pierogies and caramelized onions—but pierogies have an even bigger role at PNC Park.
+Sure, they feature the Pulled Pork Pierogi Stacker at Manny Sanguillen’s Familee Bar-B-Q—that’s a roll stuffed with pork that’s been smoked on-premises, then topped with potato pierogies and caramelized onions—but pierogies have an even bigger role at PNC Park.

 After the fifth inning of every home game, the team celebrates the city’s love for the iconic dumpling with the one and only Pirates Pierogi Race.
-Four mascots—Sauerkraut Saul, Cheese Chester, Jalapeño Hannah, and Oliver Onion—sprint around the field as fast as their non-aerodynamic costumes will allow.

 I have a hard time rooting for one pierogi over the other, since I’m a fan of all fillings represented in the race (as well as a fan of wacky mascot races in general).

 As for the actual team on the field, I’m hoping for the best but bracing for the worst: the Pirates may not make it past the Wild Card game on October 1, and of course I’ll be disappointed if that’s the end of the line for this phenomenal season.

 No matter the postseason outcome, I’ll either need to drown my sorrows or steel my nerves with a plate of comforting carbs.

-Mashed Potato Filling Base:
+Potato Filling Base

 - 1/2 pound russet or Yukon Gold potatoes